sh3lk/mx/website/docs.md

   can use a histogram to measure things like the latency of every HTTP request your program has received so far.

-Service Weaver integrates these metrics into the environment where your application is deployed.
-If you [deploy a Service Weaver application to Google Cloud](#gke), for example, metrics are automatically exported to the [Google Cloud Metrics Explorer][metrics_explorer] where they can be queried, aggregated, and graphed.
+MX integrates these metrics into the environment where your application is deployed.
+If you [deploy a MX application to Google Cloud](#gke), for example, metrics are automatically exported to the [Google Cloud Metrics Explorer][metrics_explorer] where they can be queried, aggregated, and graphed.